ucb-bar/onnxruntime-riscv/systolic_runner/docs/BUILD.md

 ## Running via Spike

-To run using `spike`, please first pull `master` for `riscv-isa-sim` in `esp-tools`.

-You will next need to patch `riscv-pk` to no-op the futex and tid syscalls as follows:
+You will first need to patch `riscv-pk` to no-op the futex and tid syscalls as follows:

 ```